-If the operands of an associative operator + or are floating point values, the expression is not reordered.
+If the operands of an associative operator + or \ are floating point values, the expression is not reordered.

-- Avoid dependence on byte order; i.e. whether the CPU is big-endian or little-endian. - Avoid dependence on the size of a pointer or reference being the same size as a particular integral type. - If size dependencies are inevitable, put an assert in the code to verify it:
+- Avoid dependence on byte order; i.e. whether the CPU is big-endian or little-endian. - Avoid dependence on the size of a pointer or reference being the same size as a particular integral type. - If size dependencies are inevitable, put a static assert in the code to verify it:

+'''

-assert(int.sizeof == (int).sizeof);
+static assert(int.sizeof == (int).sizeof);

+'''

-34.1 32 to 64 Bit Portability
+35.1 32 to 64 Bit Portability